RP Photonics logo

 Laser Design

 The term design can have two different meanings.
 In some cases, it is meant to be a detailed description of a device, including e.g. used parts, how they are put together, and important operation parameters.
 In other cases, the term denotes the process leading to such a description.
-This article assumes the first mentioned meaning and discusses some important aspects for the design of laser devices, such as diode-pumped solid-state lasers, or similar devices such as optical parametric oscillators.
-A separate article on laser development gives additional information, in particular on the role which a laser design plays within the process of laser development, and how this process can be optimized.
+This article discusses both aspects in the context of the design of laser devices, such as diode-pumped solid-state lasers, or similar devices such as optical parametric oscillators.
+A separate article on laser development gives additional information.

 Defining the Design Goals